SnowGem Price Reaches $0.0441 on Major Exchanges (XSG)

 According to CryptoCompare, “Snowgem is a Masternode cryptocurrency based on the Equihash algorithm. “

-SnowGem can be bought or sold on the following cryptocurrency exchanges: STEX, Mercatox and Graviex.
-It is usually not presently possible to purchase alternative cryptocurrencies such as SnowGem directly using US dollars.
-Investors seeking to trade SnowGem should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SnowGem using one of the exchanges listed above.
+SnowGem can be purchased on these cryptocurrency exchanges: Graviex, STEX and Mercatox.
+It is usually not presently possible to buy alternative cryptocurrencies such as SnowGem directly using US dollars.
+Investors seeking to acquire SnowGem should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SnowGem using one of the exchanges listed above.

 Receive News & Updates for SnowGem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SnowGem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.